Most of my later work can be found in the Professional section.

 Dust PCG was built as tandem with a two-part tutorial for PC Gamer UK magazine, teaching the basic principles of Counter-Strike: Source level design.
 As my first foray into CS:S mapping, it acted as a learning experience involving almost all the required entities and technologies needed for a modern CS:S map.

 With Dust PCG it was important to maintain the simplicity of the Dust series whilst also adopting the new style and sheen that CS:S brought to it.
 Whilst Dust PCG draws very heavily from Dust and Dust 2 in both arrangement and theme, it does introduce some new elements and occasionally stutters with the theme.
+You can read more in these blog entries: PCGamer Tutorials, de_dust_pcg: conflict areas, Old de_dust_pcg Screenshots, de_dust_pcg: planning, de_dust_pcg: Source and A Third Dust Map.

 While I made Dust, Dust 2 and Cobble as a keen hobbyist, they were later bought and included in the retail editions of Counter-Strike.
 You can read more about them on the Professional Work mapography.
 The maps listed below were all released separately.